 - Born Learning Trails are public opportunities for parents and caregivers to share learning activities in everyday settings.

 - Porter County has 7 trails.
 Read information here.

 - LaPorte County offers camps in three school districts to prepare kids for Kindergarten.

-- Porter County has a three-week summer kinder camp program to two school districts to prepare kids for Kindergarten.
+- Porter County has a three-week summer camp program.
+Read information here.

 - Lake County On My Way PreK pilot to place 4 years old in quality preschool.
 Lake county was one of five counties awarded this opportunity.

 - Minds in Motion is a motor-sensory program that improves cognitive and spatial learning ability.